 To get your student ID card, take your driver’s license or passport over to the UO Card Office in the basement of the EMU student union.

 Access to Facilities

 In the fall and winter terms, students have the option to take a graduate level elective course in Biology, Chemistry, or Computer Science.
 Students are required to get approval from Leslie or Stacey before registering for their elective.
-Possible courses for 2016 include:
+Classes taken by students in previous years have included: